AeroPress Cold Brew: What It Is and 2 Ways to Make It

 • Your AeroPress.

-This recipe uses a cold brew coffee-to-water ratio of 1:4.3.
-That’s stronger than I’d typically recommend even for cold brew, but it’s necessary when trying to do this quick extraction.
+This recipe calls for a 1:4.3 cold brew coffee-to-water ratio.
+It’s a bit stronger than usual for cold brew, but it’s key for a fast extraction.

 Step-by-step instructions